lilyosah/tech-knowledgebase/Natural-Language-Processing/Wald Test.md

 - Smaller difference between vals -> larger Wald estimate -> do not reject null hypothesis

 Reject $H_0$ when $|W| > z_{a \over 2}$
+If $|W|$ is outside of the two thingies

+Hat is the prediction, \_0 is the model, actual val

 ### From Class
 #🔍 *don't follow this*
 If you have an estimation of a parameter $\theta$, then assuming $\hat{\theta}$ is asymptotically normal than the null hypothesis $H_0 = \hat{\theta} = \theta_0$ can be rejected if $|W| > Z_{a/2}$ where $W = {\hat{\theta}-\theta_0}/{\hat{se}}$ where $se$ is the standard error
+Each section is 2.5% so that's why the alpha is divided by 2, the chance that the sample mean (hat) is equal to the population mean (no hat)

 - Compute $W$
 	- $W$ is like an area under part of a s-dev curve... the probability of the thing??? happening??????
+95% chance that they're different

 If you want to test a particular parameter to see if it is different from another, hypothesis 0 is that they are equal, H1 is that they are not